boralyl/boralyl.github.io/_posts/2020-12-27-building_a_home_assistant_custom_component_part_4.md

 ## Options Flow in the Github Custom Component

-Now that I went over the general information on using an options flow I wanted to return to the custom component we've been building in this tutorial.
+Now that I went over the general information on using an options flow, I wanted to return to the custom component we've been building in this tutorial.
 The options flow I added performs actions that I haven't seen in any other options flows.
 Mainly it allows for removing repos that have been added as well as adding new repos via the options flow form.